-This week's Meet the Roger CPA Review Team Q&A Series is with Dallas Miles, Social Media & Content Marketing Manager.
+This week's Meet the Roger CPA Review Team Q&A Series is with Dallas Miles, Director of Content.
 Learn more about how her current position influences her passion for planning, her summer plans and her love of Sid and Marty Krofft.

 What do you do at Roger CPA Review?